Skip to main content

 The monetarist theory holds that inflation is 'always and everywhere a monetary phenomenon' — too much money chasing too few goods.
 The 40% M2 expansion during 2020-2021 was a major contributor to the subsequent inflation surge.
 However, the relationship is not mechanical: money supply growth must exceed real economic growth to be inflationary.
 The velocity of money (how quickly money changes hands) also matters.

-Data sourced from Federal Reserve (Series: M2SL).
+Source & citation: Data sourced from Federal Reserve (series M2SL); archived and accessible via the Federal Reserve’s FRED database.
+Suggested citation: “ExecBolt, ‘M2 Money Supply (Year-over-Year Change),’ execbolt.com, 2026.”
 Last updated 2026-03-25.
-ExecPulse provides data and context for informational purposes only — not financial advice.
-Always verify with primary sources before making business decisions.
+ExecBolt provides this data and editorial context for informational purposes only — not financial, investment, or tax advice.
+Always verify with primary sources before making business or financial decisions.